 The Comprehensive Leadership Program (CLP) at Gonzaga University provides selected undergraduate students with the opportunity to develop core knowledge and skills for leadership.
-The CLP fosters the development of men and women who lead for the common good.
+The CLP fosters the development of individuals who lead for the common good.
 This interdisciplinary, experiential program exposes undergraduates to, and prepares them for, leadership experiences in the world.
 Students will explore power, authority and influence through three dimensions of leadership: self-awareness, relationship with others, and leadership for the common good.

 Students who complete this undergraduate leadership minor will:

 - gain knowledge and understanding of foundational leadership theories and demonstrate the ability to apply theories in the practice of leadership